kudrom/lupulo/docs/how_to_widget.rst

 #.
 A notification whenever some data arrives that the widget is subscribed to
    through the *paint* callback.
 #.
 The accessors mechanism.

+Finally, a widget should display in the web pages all kinds of information relevant to the user with the alerts library.
+You can use the function *add_alert* defined here:

+.. js:function:: add_alert(type, text)

+    This function will render at the top of the web page a box displaying the text you pass to it as an argument.

+    :param enum type: string describing the level of relevance of the text, it can be success, info, warning and danger.
+    :param string text: text to display in the box.